 The waterfall tumbles over a blocky rock outcrop, spilling through the dense forest of rhododendron.
 The waterfall’s rocky basin makes a great mid-hike spot to grab a quick snack or drink and to admire the waterfall’s beauty.

-Departing Big Laurel Falls, the hike turns to retrace its outbound steps to the trailhead, completing the hike at just over one mile.
+Departing the waterfall, the hike turns to retrace its outbound steps to the trailhead, completing the hike at just over one mile.

 Nearby summit-worthy hikes